SpecialAir123/evaluating_hybrid_visual_odometry_under_scene_dynamics/README.md

 We are expanding the benchmark to cover seven pipelines spanning classical, hybrid, and fully-deep configurations:

-1) ORB + kNN — classical baseline; strong in static scenes, degrades with dynamics.
-(Done)
+1) ORB + kNN — classical baseline; strong in static scenes, degrades with dynamics. ✅
-2) ORB + SuperGlue — isolates the benefit of a deep matcher with a classical detector.
+2) ORB + SuperGlue — isolates the benefit of a deep matcher with a classical detector. 🚧
-3) ORB + LightGlue — lighter deep matcher vs SuperGlue under the same detector.
+3) ORB + LightGlue — lighter deep matcher vs SuperGlue under the same detector. 🚧
-4) SuperPoint + kNN — deep detector with classical matching to gauge learned features alone.
+4) SuperPoint + kNN — deep detector with classical matching to gauge learned features alone. ✅
-5) SuperPoint + SuperGlue — fully deep, heavy pipeline for maximum robustness.
+5) SuperPoint + SuperGlue — fully deep, heavy pipeline for maximum robustness. ✅
-6) SuperPoint + LightGlue — fully deep, efficient alternative for runtime vs accuracy trade-offs.
+6) SuperPoint + LightGlue — fully deep, efficient alternative for runtime vs accuracy trade-offs. 🚧
-7) DISK + LightGlue — alternative learned detector paired with a deep matcher to compare SuperPoint vs DISK.
+7) DISK + LightGlue — alternative learned detector paired with a deep matcher to compare SuperPoint vs DISK. 🚧

 ---